 SUMMARY STATUS: Operational

 LSB Industries restarted the Pryor ammonia-UAN plant in 2010, after it had lain idle for a decade, and expanded it in 2013.
-Since 2012, LSB has also been considering the potential restart of two smaller ammonia units on the site.
-Reliability has been a major problem at Pryor over the years.
-While ammonia has been produced on this site since 1954, the current plant was commissioned in 1997.
+Ammonia has been produced on this site since 1954; the current plant was commissioned in 1997.
+Reliability has been a major problem at Pryor over the years; in September 2017, "a minor fire" put the plant out of operation for about six weeks.